kimbente/massconserving_aerosols/README.md

 The tendency $R^2$ score reported in [the paper](https://arxiv.org/pdf/2207.11786) is 77.1% (0.77; average over all 4 aerosol species).

-With very limited training (3 epochs) and no conditioning on location or time we already a mean $R^2$ of 0.945 and the following $R^2$ scores per aerosol species on the provided test data sets:
+With very limited training and no conditioning on location or time we already a mean $R^2$ of 0.945 and the following $R^2$ scores per aerosol species on the provided test data sets:
 - SO4: 0.849
 - BC: 0.973
 - OC (not California...): 0.963
 - DU: 0.997

+Each epoch trains over all 5 M training points.

 However, the tendency $R^2$ is still high as tendencies are small.

 We now rather parameterise the transition matrix!
 The rows of the transition matrix are here parameterised with softmax outputs!